nlathia/kettle-cli/README.md

 * The [gcloud](https://cloud.google.com/sdk/gcloud) SDK
 * Enable the Cloud Functions API in the GCP console
-* Only http-triggered cloud functions are currently supported by this tool

 For Google Cloud Run:

 * The [gcloud](https://cloud.google.com/sdk/gcloud) SDK
 * Enable the Cloud Run API in the GCP console
 * [Optional] [Docker](https://docs.docker.com/get-docker/) to build and run Cloud Run containerized applications locally.
-* Only http-triggered cloud functions are currently supported by this tool

 ### Programming Languages